-Designed to guard your computer from unauthorised code or potential threat, antivirus is the most effect method to protect from viruses and malicious software.
+Designed to guard your computer from unauthorized code or potential threat, antivirus is the most effective method to protect from viruses and malicious software.
 If it gets into your system, malware can slow down your computer, or delete or access personal information – a very dangerous situation to be in!

 Most advanced antivirus programmes are automatically updated and this helps your system to combat newly created viruses.
 Scanning your system once every day is recommended for best results.

 Another suggested programme to install is anti-spyware software.
-It prevents spyware programmes from gathering information about an individual or an organisation without approval for redirecting it to a third party website.
+It prevents spyware programmes from gathering information about an individual or an organization without approval for redirecting it to a third party website.